Valued fields, Metastable groups: Abelian groups

 Two different behaviors are possible, according to whether or not the direct limit system has a maximal element.
 The latter is equivalent to the existence of a maximal connected stably dominated subgroup of $G$.

-\begin{prop} Let \(A\) be a pro-limit of definable Abelian groups.
+\begin{prop} Let \(A\) be a pro-limit of \(C\)-definable Abelian groups.
 Assume \(A\) has bounded weight.
-Then, the limit stably dominated subgroup of \(A\) exists. \end{prop}
+Then, a limit stably dominated family for \(A\) exists over \(C\). \end{prop}

-\begin{proof} Let $C_1$ be an $\aleph_1$-saturated model over which \(A\) is defined and let $C \supseteq C_1$ be a metastability basis.
-Let $\fF$ be the family of all $C$-definable functions into $\Gamma$.
-Let $(A_i)_{i \in I}$ be the family of all connected stably dominated pro-\(C\)-definable subgroups of $A$.
+\begin{proof} Let $C_1$ be a sufficiently saturated model containing \(C\) and let $C_2 \supseteq C_1$ be a metastability basis which is a model.
+Let $(A_i)_{i \in I}$ be the family of all connected stably dominated pro-\(C_1\)-definable subgroups of $A$.
 Let \(S\) be as in Proposition\ \ref{P:sums}.
-Note that, by Lemma\ \ref{L:sums alg}, we may assume \(S = S_t\) to be pro-\(Ct\)-definable for some tuple \(t\) in \(\Gamma\).
-By Lemma\ \ref{L:defbdd}, we can take $t$ to be a small tuple and we can find a small $C_0 \subset C$ such that $S_t$ is pro-$C_0t$-definable.
-Let $q=\tp(t/C_0)$.
+By Lemma\ \ref{L:defbdd}, \(S = S_t\) is pro-\(Ct\)-definable for some small tuple \(t\).
+Let $q=\tp(t/C)$.

 If $W\leq A$ is a connected stably dominated group, we must show that $W \leq S_{t'}$, for some $t' \models q$.
-For this purpose we can replace $W$ by a conjugate, under the group of automorphisms of the universal domain over $C_0$.
-Thus we may assume $W$ is defined over $C$.
+For this purpose we can replace $W$ by a conjugate, under the group of automorphisms of the universal domain over $C$.
+Thus, we may assume $W$ is defined over $C_1$.
 In this case, $W \leq S_t$.
 This proves (2) of the definition of a limit stably dominated family.
 Directness of the family \((S_t)_{t\models q}\) follows from Proposition\ \ref{P:sums}, together with (2). \end{proof}

+Note that if \(C = C_2\) can be assumed to be a sufficiently saturated metastability basis, then we can choose \(q\) to be a type concentrating on some power of \(\Gamma\).